-You can add a U-bolt to the rear of your computer.
-Adding a U-bolt enables you to add a security cable and lock that helps prevent hardware theft.
+Adding a U-bolt to the rear of your computer enables you to add a security cable and lock, which helps prevent hardware theft.
 After you add the security cable, make sure that it does not interfere with other cables that are connected to the computer.